In this guide

 The modem and router can also be separate devices.
 This is less common in the UK, but not an unfamiliar setup for fibre optic broadband.
-It is possible to have a separate DSL modem and router, though unless there are very specific reasons for this an all-in-one broadband router is the best solution for most people.
+It is possible to have a separate DSL modem and router, though an all-in-one broadband router is the best solution for most people.

 How do I setup and manage my home broadband router?

 All routers offer some level of control which allows you to change settings such as the Wi-Fi password, configure security options, or delve into more advanced networking.

 The exact method of accessing a router will vary between model and make, but in general you need to use a web browser to access the router’s IP address - for example https://192.168.0.1 - then enter a username and password to login.
 The precise login details for your router will be printed on a label on the router itself or provided with the bundled documentation.